sendgrid/sendgrid-go/USAGE.md

 If you do not define any query parameters, this endpoint will return a sum for each category in groups of 10.

-Categories allow you to group your emails together according to broad topics that you define.
+Categories allow you to group your emails according to broad topics that you define.
 For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/categories.html).

 ### GET /categories/stats